ChenZhu-Xie/xczphysics_SilverBullet/SB Basics.md

     ]], templates.fullPageItem)}

 ## Fields / Metadata (for differentiating Objs with the same tags)
-> - a Page itself is an Object as well, like #tag.
+> - a Page itself is an Object as well, like #Tag.
   > - it exists in the Table as Row
 > - it too could have some Attributes/Properties,
   > - that is, __key-value pairs__ as __front matter__.